Samuel-Samir/Sunshine/README.md

 # Sunshine
-Sunshine android application to expectation the weather
+Sunshine app  is android application to predict the  weather